 Planning unwelcome surprises is a bad move.
 Assuming that your team will love your favorite picnic spot is an even worse move.
 Don’t fancy that you know how your employees feel about something because they may have a totally different idea than yours.
 When you don’t take into account your employees’ preferences, your plans, however well intended, are sure to backfire.

 If disgruntled employees are not your ideal work culture, make it a point to listen to your team.
 Give them platforms to state their opinions, expectations, and suggestions fearlessly.
-This is where employee pulse surveys come in.
+This is where an employee pulse survey comes into picture.

 Check what your employees think of the company, and check regularly.
 Employee productivity, loyalty, performance, and goodwill are more closely linked to the work culture than you think.
 A lot is at stake!

-Here are 7 reasons why no company can afford to overlook employee pulse surveys:
+Here are 7 reasons why no company can afford to overlook conducting an employee pulse survey regularly: